tannerhelland/PhotoDemon/README.md

 Full text of BSD license follows.

-Copyright (c) 2013, Tanner Helland
+Copyright (c) 2013, Tanner Helland.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: